ohshitgorillas/EntropPy/docs/ALGORITHMS.md

 Espanso uses no ranking - corrections are passed through in their original order (passthrough).
 They are sorted alphabetically by word, then by typo, for output organization only.

 ---

-## Stage 7: Final Selection and Output
+## Stage 8: Output Generation

 ### What Happens

-The final stage applies platform limits and generates output files.
+This stage applies platform limits (if any) and generates platform-specific output files.

 ### Applying Limits